Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 Starting with **CWL 1.21.0**, [scripting support](../Other/scripting) is available for drama sheets.
 You can now write **C# scripts** directly inside a drama sheet using the `eval` action.

-This provides the same scripting capabilities as regular CWL scripts, with one key difference: the **script state is bound to the current drama instance**.
+This provides the same scripting capabilities as regular CWL scripts, with some key differences:
++ **Script state is bound to the current drama instance**.
 It persists for the entire duration of the drama and is **automatically reset when the drama ends**.
++ Script variable `DramaManager` is accessible via `Script["dm"] as DramaManager`.

 ![](./assets/drama_eval.png)

 If the script returns a value of type `bool`, that value is used to decide whether the specified `jump` target should be executed.

 Script file within the same folder as the drama sheet can be imported by `eval <<<script_snippet.cs`.

+Don't hesitate to ask for help on Elona Discord <u>@freshcloth</u>.

 ## Drama Expansion